katusk/CMakeNuGetTools/README.md

    ```

 4. Set the `NUGET_COMMAND` CMake cache variable to reference the previously installed NuGet CLI.
-   * If simply executing `nuget` at your command line or terminal works (e.g. because the `nuget.exe` is in your `PATH` or you `alias`'ed it), you can set the value of the cache variable to `nuget`, e.g. when executing the CMake CLI: `cmake -DNUGET_COMMAND=nuget ...`.
+   * If simply executing `nuget.exe` at your command line or terminal works, you can set the value of the cache variable to `nuget.exe`, e.g. when executing the CMake CLI: `cmake -DNUGET_COMMAND=nuget.exe ...`.
+   * Of course, you can also provide an absolute path to `nuget.exe` when setting the `NUGET_COMMAND` cache variable.
-   * Alternatively, you can try using `find_program(NUGET_COMMAND ...)` in your CMake scripts.
+   * Alternatively, you can use CMake's `find_program(NUGET_COMMAND ...)` in your CMake scripts.

 CMakeNuGetTools can be thought of as an intrinsic part of the build scripting of your CMake-based projects, and as such it is preferably present in your repositories as a copy.
-But it is not required to put it in a subdirectory under the root directory of your project: no specific location is required for the CMakeNuGetTools CMake scripts found under the `cmake` subdirectory in this repository in order to work properly.
+No specific location within your repository is required for the CMakeNuGetTools CMake scripts found under the `cmake` subdirectory in this repository in order to work properly.
 Only relative locations within the `cmake` subdirectory need to be retained if you copy over the scripts.

 ### A Quick Tour